cookies, Recipes: Family Favorites

 b196f5217d737f5044071f1c066c244d

 This is one of my family’s favorite holiday treats.
-It’s one of the easiest bars to make.
+It’s always the first to disappear from the cookie tray and is one of the easiest bars to make.
 I usually save it for the end of my cookie baking day when I’m tired and all “baked out.”
-I can put this one together and pop it in the oven in a couple of minutes or so and it gives me one more variety to add to the cookie platter.
+I can put this recipe together and pop it in the oven in a couple of minutes or so and it gives me one more variety to add to the cookie platter.

 Magic Cookie Bars